 Verona boasts many vestiges from Roman times.
-Its Roman amphitheatre is the third largest in Italy and its interior is virtually intact.
-This edifice hosts fairs, theatre, opera and other public events, especially summers.
+Its Roman amphitheater is the third largest in Italy and its interior is virtually intact.
+This edifice hosts fairs, theater, opera and other public events, especially summers.
 The Roman arch bridge crossing the Adige River was partially destroyed in World War II and rebuilt using original materials.

 The Twelfth Century Romanesque Basilica of San Zeno Maggiore sits on a Fourth Century shrine to the city’s patron saint, St. Zeno.
 Its splendid one hundred ten foot bell tower was mentioned in Dante’s Divine Comedy.
 The vaulted crypt contains the tomb of St. Zeno and tombs of several other saints.